Click

 an image to enlarge.

-understatement.
-When music is your sanctuary and your hi-fi components
+is an understatement.
+When music is your sanctuary and your hi-fi

-are failing all around you, or music being played through your
+components are failing all around you, or music being played through

-system just does not sound right and you don’t know why,
+your system just does not sound right and you don’t know

-to my MartinLogan Scenario ESL speakers, it is only natural to
+panel failures to my MartinLogan Scenario ESL speakers, it is

-keep a suspicious finger pointed directly at these very sensitive
+only natural to keep a suspicious finger pointed directly at these

-speakers.
-Instead of enjoying my record collection, I have spent
+very sensitive speakers.
+Instead of enjoying my record collection,

-cables and even going all the way back to the electricity consumer
+mains cables and even going all the way back to the electricity

 trying to isolate the cause of sound degradation.

-smearing, loss of dynamics have been caused by multiple failures
+such as distortion, smearing, loss of dynamics have been caused

-slow to reveal themselves due to their intermittent nature.
-The
+component failures were slow to reveal themselves due to their

 Cambridge Audio Edge W